 “It’s the 1980s, and David, a seven-year-old Korean American boy, is faced with new surroundings and a different way of life when his father, Jacob, moves their family from the West Coast to rural Arkansas.
 His mother, Monica, is aghast that they live in a mobile home in the middle of nowhere, and naughty little David and his sister are bored and aimless.
 When his equally mischievous grandmother arrives from Korea to live with them, her unfamiliar ways arouse David’s curiosity.
 Meanwhile, Jacob, hell-bent on creating a farm on untapped soil, throws their finances, his marriage, and the stability of the family into jeopardy.

 Filmed in Oklahoma, Minari made its debut at the 2020 Sundance Film Festival, where it earned both the Grand Jury and Audience prizes.
-Emerging as a major awards season contender and one of the most acclaimed films of the year, the film was recently named Best Film by the Oklahoma Film Critics Circle and nominated for a 2021 Golden Globe award.
+Emerging as a major awards season contender and one of the most acclaimed films of the year, the film was recently named Best Film by the Oklahoma Film Critics Circle and nominated for six Academy Awards, including Best Picture.
 Inspired by his own upbringing, writer-director Lee Isaac Chung creates a gorgeous, delicate American Dream story by infusing it with Korean melodrama and the playful charm of a Yasujiro Ozu film, as the Yi family embraces their highs and endures their lows.
 Each character is drawn with loving authenticity and depth, while Steven Yeun shines as Jacob, a man determined to achieve his dreams at all costs.” -Sundance Film Festival

 Oscar nominated for Best Picture, Director, Actor, Supporting Actress, Original Screenplay and Original Score.